-A garden shed is a very useful and every garden shed project starts with a foundation.
-A proper garden shed foundation is the core to stability and safety.
+A garden shed is very useful and every garden shed project starts with a foundation.
+A proper garden shed foundation is the core of stability and safety.

 Apart from storing your landscaping tools and patio furniture, a garden shed can also use it as a project room, a playhouse for kids, or a man cave for watching sports and behaving badly.
 Such a multi-purpose building needs to be properly installed which starts from the ground up, literally.
 Every garden shed projects begin with ground preparation.
 So here are the essential steps to ensure you provide the correct surface and foundation for your shed.

 Level the surface

 This initial stage begins with providing a firm and supportive foundation.
 You can cast out concrete, make a raised wooden deck, or use concrete slabs.
 Unless you create a level surface the shed might warp over time, resulting in dislodged windows or doorways, and even structural damage.
 Even if you decide to use the base that came in your DIY kit, you still need to level the ground and remove the debris.
 A weed-proof membrane placed underneath the shed base will prevent plants from growing under it, potentially damaging the floor.

 Lay the base

 Between the most popular ways to create the base for your shed, most homeowners opt for a cast concrete base or one made of concrete paving slabs.

 If you don’t feel confident about laying a slab of concrete in your backyard, paving slabs are an excellent alternative.

 While easier than laying a concrete slab yourself, this technique still requires you to

 - Remove about 7 cm of the topmost layer.